sungnga/react-revents/README.md

   - Import react useState hook: `import React, { useState } from 'react';`
   - Create a formOpen state and initialize it to false
     - `const [formOpen, setFormOpen] = useState(false);`
   - Pass the setFormOpen method down as props to the NavBar child component.
-The NavBar component will comsume this method, setting the state to true, when the 'Create Event' button is clicked.
+The NavBar component will consume this method, setting the state to true, when the 'Create Event' button is clicked.
 This will trigger the EventForm component to display in the EventDashboard component
     - `<NavBar setFormOpen={setFormOpen} />`
   - Pass the formOpen state and setFormOpen method down as props to the EventDashboard component
     - `<EventDashboard formOpen={formOpen} setFormOpen={setFormOpen} />`